UK minister warns Israel Western opinion is turning against it over Gaza

 The Palestinian death toll rose to 729 on Thursday, most of them civilians, Gazan authorities said.
 At least 32 Israeli soldiers have been killed along with three civilians who died in rocket attacks on Israel.

-"I am appealing to my Israeli counterparts, to their Western values, to do everything they can in exercising their legitimate right to self defence to minimize the casualties that are caused," Hammond said.
+"I am appealing to my Israeli counterparts, to their Western values, to do everything they can in exercising their legitimate right to self defense to minimize the casualties that are caused," Hammond said.

 (Reporting by Kylie MacLellan; Editing by Andrew Osborn)